qiiii7/test/readme.txt

-Git is a distributed version control system
-Git is free software distribute under the GPL this is adding data test1
+this is test for study